17 Best Student Engagement Strategies [Teachers Swear By!]All Posts

 Use techniques that make students active partners in the learning process.
 When students feel supported and encouraged, there’s no telling what they’ll be able to accomplish!

-Prodigy is a no-cost, game-based learning platform for students in grades 1-8.
-Loved by more than 50 million teachers, parents and students, Prodigy transforms math learning into an epic adventure.
+Prodigy is a game-based learning platform for students in grades 1-8.
+Over a million teachers around the world use Prodigy to turn math into an epic adventure and help engage students.

 Ready to find out how Prodigy can level up math learning in your classroom?
 Sign up for your free teacher account today!